levibland/stackvm/README.md

 - You must ensure you have g++ installed on your system(All Unix based OS's should ship with it, but some light releases may not).

 To Build:
-- Navigate to the project directory in terminal, and type "make".
+- Navigate to the project directory in terminal, and type `make`.

 ### Building Sasm from source
 Prerequisites:
 - Same as building the vm.

 To Build:
-- Navigate to projectdir/src/sasm in terminal, and type "make".
+- Navigate to projectdir/src/sasm in terminal, and type `make`.

+### Installing from source
+To install from source, make sure you have built both binaries, stack-vm and sasm. then navigate to the project directory and use the command `make install` to install the binaries globally.

 ### Compiling .sasm files to binary
 To compile a .sasm file use the executable created when you built Sasm from source.
 Have a .sasm file located in the same directory as the Sasm executable.
-Use the command "./sasm *yourfilenamehere*.sasm" to compile your .sasm file into a binary that can be executed by this stack vm.
+Use the command `./sasm *yourfilenamehere*.sasm` to compile your .sasm file into a binary that can be executed by this stack vm.
 After doing this you will have a new file called out.bin in the same directory as Sasm.

 ### Running out.bin files in the VM
 To run an out.bin file, move the out.bin file to the same directory as the stack-vm executable.
-Then type the command "./stack-vm out.bin" to run your binary file.
+Then type the command `./stack-vm out.bin` to run your binary file.

 ### Sasm syntax
 There are 4 operators in sasm, integer addition(+), integer subtraction(-), integer multiplication(*) and integer division(/).